Ibaslogic/gatsby-starter-data-fetching/README.md

   Data fetching with Gatsby and GraphQL (Starter template)
 </h1>

 ## 🚀 Quick start

-To follow the Gatsby data fetching tutorial, download or clone this starter project by running the following command from your terminal:
+This is starter files for the [Gatsby data fetching project](https://gatsbydatafetchinggraphql.gatsbyjs.io/).
+To download or clone this starter project, run the following command from your terminal:

 ```shell
 git clone https://github.com/Ibaslogic/gatsby-starter-data-fetching